Counterfactual Influence in Markov Decision Processes: Experiments

 \subsection{Reduction in MDP Size}

-An additional benefit of our $k$-step influence approach, is that the state space of the pruned counterfactual MDP can be significantly reduced.
-The state space of the pruned counterfactual MDPs for the models (for select values of $k$) are given in Table \ref{tab:state_space_after_pruning}.
-We can see that for $k=1$, the MDP is restricted to just the states in each of the observed paths, and the size of the counterfactual MDP increases as the $k$-step influence increases.
+An additional benefit of our $k$-step influence approach is that the state space of the pruned counterfactual MDP can be significantly reduced.
+State space sizes for our models (for selected values of $k$) are given in Table \ref{tab:state_space_after_pruning}.
+For $k=1$, the MDP is restricted to just the states in the corresponding observed paths.
 We can also see that the state space of the pruned counterfactual MDPs for $k < T+1$ are significantly smaller (for the Epidemic and Sepsis models) than the state space of the entire counterfactual MDP ($k=T+1$), meaning that value iteration is much more efficient.
-Full results for all the environments are given in Appendix~\ref{app:state spaces}.
+Full results for all the environments are given in Appendix~\ref{app:state spaces}, and execution times are discussed in Appendix~\ref{app:execution times}.